opendata-swiss/metadata.swiss/opendata.swiss/metadata/meta_harvester/README.md

 ### `generate`

-Fetches all geoharvesters from the configured CKAN instance, generates the necessary pipe and catalogue files, and uploads the catalogue metadata to the hub.
-This is a high-level command for a full setup.
+Fetches all geoharvesters from the configured CKAN instance, and generates the necessary pipe and catalogue files.

 **Usage:**
 ```bash